November 20, 2025

 Engineering Hope: From Bay Waters to a World Mapped in Hope Spots

-November’s Ocean Hoptimism dives deep—literally and figuratively.
+November’s Ocean Hoptimism dove deep—literally and figuratively.

 While there are surely many reasons for despair, there are even more causes for hope.
 Everyone has the power to make positive change, x 8 billion.